 - Monthly Cost: ±$20 + ±$40 (4 CO2 refills x ±$10) = ±$60

-As the premier active bed bug trap on the market, the NightWatch commands a sizable entry fee.
-At about $2 a day to run, the question isn’t about effectiveness, but whether it’s worth it to you.
+As the premier bed bug trap on the market, the NightWatch is not the cheapest trap.
+At about $2 a day to run, the question isn’t about effectiveness, but whether the results are worth it to you.

-Being able to refill tanks does cut down costs in the long run but is somewhat inconvenient.
-Considering that the next most popular CO2 bed bug trap costs $60 for two weeks of use, the refillable tank is relatively affordable.
+Being able to refill tanks cuts down on costs in the long run, but refilling can be inconvenient.
+The next best CO2 bed bug trap costs $60 for two weeks of use.
+In comparison, the NightWatch’s refillable tank is cheap.

-All accounts of the NightWatch trap and monitor have one thing in common: It actually works.
-In cases of an established infestation, you can expect to see a few bugs in the trap within the first night.
+Reviews of the NightWatch have one thing in common: People say it actually works.
+In cases of established infestations, you can expect to see bugs in the trap after the first night.

-I’m a big fan of tested products, and this one passed that category with flying colors.
+We’re big fans of tested products on Debedbug.
+This one passed the tests with flying colors.

 The NightWatch was successful in catching bed bugs in both occupied apartments and unoccupied apartments both with and without furniture.

-You can read more at the following journal article from the National Library of Medicine.
+You can read more in the following journal article from the National Library of Medicine.

-This is all assuming that you use the NightWatch as part of an overarching IPM, of course.
-Don’t look to this one device as the silver bullet, but as one deadly bullet in a chamber of six!
+The NightWatch still works best as part of an overarching plan to get rid of bed bugs.
+Don’t look to this one device as the silver bullet, but as one tool in a chamber of six!

 In spite of this, refills only need to be dealt with on a weekly basis – there’s very little to complain about when you consider the great results everyone gets from this product.

-If you’re a landlord or bed bug prepper, you’ll sleep easier knowing that the NightWatch actively has your back.
+If you’re a landlord, property manager, or bed bug prepper, you can sleep easy knowing that the NightWatch always has your back.

-Although there are many active traps on the market, none are directly comparable to the NightWatch.
+There are many active traps on the market.
+None are directly comparable to the NightWatch.

-- The SenSci Volcano features a lure that mimics the smell of human skin.
+- SenSci Volcano features a lure that mimics the smell of human pheromones.

-- No other product does it all at the same time.
+- No other product uses several lures at the same time.

-These single-bait active traps can be very effective, but are not as consistent or overwhelmingly successful compared to the NightWatch.
+These single-bait active traps can be very effective.
+They are not as consistent or reliable as the NightWatch.